dbis-ilm/piglet/Language.md

  * TUPLIFY
  * BGP_FILTER

+Using the SPARQL statements requires to run `piglet` with the `--language sparql` option.

 ### Stream Processing ###

-Finally, for processing streaming data using streaming backends (Flink Streaming, Spark Streaming, Storm, PipeFabric) we have added the following statements:
+Finally, for processing streaming data using streaming backends (Flink Streaming, Spark Streaming, Storm, PipeFabric) we have added the following statements which can we used if you start `piglet` with the `--language streaming` option.

 #### Window ####